Proghead231/Predict-Canopy-Cover-Desktop-App/README.md

 # Predict-Canopy-Cover-Desktop-App
-Currently the work in progress.
+Currently the work is in progress.
 Please see Predict-Canopy-Cover-Google-Earth-Engine-App for finished GEE app.